Using the Entrepreneurial Mindset Profile® (EMP)

 Another interesting case involved a team of managers who were all low on Future Focus except for one team member who was especially high on that scale.
 Acknowledging that this particular skill was critical to the long-term viability of their organization, the team designated the one team member who scored high as the “Future Focus Guru.”
 He scheduled and facilitated a monthly Vision Meeting to make sure the team took the time to look further down the road beyond the urgency of day-to-day activities.
 He also gave small assignments where everyone on the team would have to come back with a report on their competitors and what they were doing to stay ahead of the curve so as to not fall behind key players in their industry.
 By constantly challenging his colleagues to connect their ideas to the organization’s longer term strategy, he was able to help the entire team develop a future orientation that resulted in new opportunities and long-range considerations.

-For more information on the Entrepreneurial Mindset Profile (EMP) and how you can use it with your team, please contact us at email@example.com or 727-864-8827.
+For more information on how you can use the Entrepreneurial Mindset Profile (EMP) with your team as well as the EMP Team Workshop Facilitator Kit, please contact us at firstname.lastname@example.org or 727-864-8241.